Vietnam.vn - Nền tảng quảng bá Việt Nam

 The 2023 Law on Water Resources supplements many regulations and policies related to river restoration.

-Restoring and reviving "dead rivers" has come to be considered one of the issues that need to be prioritized in the coming years in order to restore water resources, create flows, improve the ecological landscape and environment and the values of water resources that have been lost due to rapid economic development, rapid urbanization, increased industrial and agricultural production activities, leading to wastewater discharge activities, especially untreated wastewater that meets standards and regulations discharged into water sources, which has been and is affecting and causing increasingly large and serious pressure on both the quantity and quality of water resources in rivers, streams and aquifers.
+Restoring and reviving "dead rivers" has come to be considered one of the issues that need to be prioritized in the coming years in order to restore water resources, create flows, improve the ecological landscape and the values of water resources that have been lost due to rapid economic development, rapid urbanization, increased industrial and agricultural production activities, leading to wastewater discharge activities, especially untreated wastewater that has not met standards and regulations discharged into water sources, has been and is affecting and causing increasingly large and serious pressure on both the quantity and quality of water resources of rivers, streams and aquifers.

-To have a specific legal corridor, the Law on Water Resources 2023 has added many regulations and policies related to river restoration and to ensure scientific and feasible nature, it has clearly stipulated the financial mechanism and policies for water resource restoration activities to have a basis for mobilizing and allocating resources to restore degraded, depleted, and polluted water resources (Articles 34, 72 and 74).
+To have a specific legal corridor, the Law on Water Resources 2023 has supplemented many regulations and policies related to river restoration and to ensure scientific and feasible nature, it has clearly stipulated financial mechanisms and policies for water resource restoration activities to have a basis for mobilizing and allocating resources to restore degraded, depleted, and polluted water resources (Articles 34, 72 and 74).

 At the same time, supplement regulations on developing plans, programs, and projects to restore degraded, depleted, and polluted water sources; prioritize the restoration of "dead rivers" to restore water sources, create flows, and improve ecological landscapes, including programs, projects, and projects that prioritize the revival of rivers (as is being implemented for Bac Hung Hai River, Nhue River, and Day River through the construction of dams to create flows).